-The following day there will be a bus tour which will feature the Margaret and Chain bridges, the House of Parliament, the Royal Castle, the Matthias Church, the Fisherman’s Bastion, Hero Square and more.
+On Sunday, June 1, we will have a bus tour of central Budapest, followed by a welcome dinner at a restaurant located near the law school and the Hotel Erzsebet.
+The bus tour which will feature the Margaret and Chain bridges, the House of Parliament, the Royal Castle, the Matthias Church, the Fisherman’s Bastion, Hero Square and more.
 The tour also visits Gellert Hill for fantastic photo opportunities of the city.

 Individual trips on separate days will be scheduled to the Parliament, the Presidential Palace, the Constitutional Court and a law firm.

-On Saturday, June 23rd there will be an optional all-day bus tour (for an extra fee) of the picturesque and historic Danube Bend region, including the towns of Esztergom, Visegrád, and Szentendre.
+On Saturday, June 7, there will be an optional all-day bus tour (for an extra fee) of the picturesque and historic Danube Bend region, including the towns of Esztergom, Visegrád, and Szentendre.

-Exams will be held for both classes on Saturday, June 30, and a farewell dinner cruise on the Danube will follow.
-We recommend that students not plan to leave Budapest until Sunday, July 1st in order to accommodate the exam schedule.
+Exams will be held for both classes on Saturday, June 14, and a farewell dinner cruise on the Danube will follow.
+We recommend that students not plan to leave Budapest until Sunday, June 15, in order to accommodate the exam schedule.